This Is Not That: Discipleship

 “Make disciples.”

-The word mathēteuō doesn’t mean “recruit converts” to build a brand.
-It means “help others see what is good.”
+The word mathēteuō doesn’t mean “recruit converts” to build a local organization.
+It means “help others see what is good where they are.”

 You can’t manufacture faith.
 You can’t mass-produce trust.